Help Aniyim

 Based on the charity's structure and focus areas, grants are likely made to:

-• Individuals and organizations already known to the trustees
+• Individuals and organisations already known to the trustees

 • Members of the Orthodox Jewish community in Gateshead and surrounding areas

-• Educational institutions and charitable organizations within the Orthodox Jewish community
+• Educational institutions and charitable organisations within the Orthodox Jewish community

 • Individuals referred through community networks